Catalogue of

 Introduction

 This fact sheet offers insight into battery electric propulsion, ranging from relevant regulations, technical concepts, information on economics and environmental sustainability as well as references to deployed examples.
 Batteries can be used as the sole power source or in combination with a more conventional, e.g. Diesel-electric drivetrain.
-Battery is defined as a medium that can store electrical energy gained by chemical processes.
-A huge number of different types of battery exists, which differs mainly in the usage of different materials leading to different chemical reaction.
+The battery is defined as a medium that can store electrical energy gained by chemical processes.
+A large number of different types of battery exists, which differs mainly in the usage of different materials leading to different chemical reaction.
 According to the material, the properties such as size, energy density and life time differs in a wide range.
 For the application of batteries on ships, two types of batteries come into consideration: Lead-acid batteries and Lithium-ion batteries.

 Physical properties